Chokher Bali (TV series)

-Chokher Bali (Sands in the eye) is a Bengali television serial which aired on the Bengali general entertainment channel Zee Bangla.
+Chokher Bali (Sands in the eye) is a Bengali language television serial which aired on the Indian general entertainment channel Zee Bangla.

 Synopsis

 Set in the early twentieth century, the story revolves around the lives of Mahendra, Ashalata, Binodini and Behari.
 Binodini, a beautiful young widow happened to stay with a newlywed couple, Mahendra and Ashalata.
 The beauty and charm of Binodini soon enchants Mahendra towards her.
 But as time progresses, Binodini gets drawn towards Mahendra's friend, the idealist Behari.
 How Binodini becomes the Chokher Bali for Ashalata forms the trajectory of the story.
 The story, carved beautifully by Tagore, is a reflection of man-woman relationship and much more.